Looking for things to do in Redondo Beach? My town is a family-friendly city that offers many activities for all ages.

 Ask anyone and you’ll find that I’m a vocally proud Californian that can give a million reasons why I think where I live is the best in the US, after all, I live where everyone else vacations!

-Fun Trivia: Way back in 1887, Redondo was described as “The Gem Of The Continent” and was used for the filming of the TV series “Baywatch”.
+Fun Trivia: Way back in 1887, Redondo was described as “The Gem Of The Continent”.
+It was also used for the filming of the TV series “Baywatch”.

 Watch dolphins surf at RAT Beach while getting fit

-Right at Esplanade and Avenue C, you will find the local fitness attraction referred to as “the Stairs”.
+Right at Esplanade and Avenue C, you will find the local fitness attraction referred to as the Redondo Beach Stairs.
 A steep incline of 72 steps takes you from the sidewalk down to the sand and guarantees a heart pumping workout when climbed repeatedly.
 Much better than the stair climber at the gym, this is a popular meet up spot for everyone who loves working out with one the world’s best views!